intel/nauta/docs/user-guide/actions/mount.md

 |`-v, --verbose`| No | Set verbosity level: <br>`-v` for INFO, <br>`-vv` for DEBUG |
 |`-h, --help` | No | Displays help messaging information. |

 ### Returns

-This command returns another command that can be used to mount a client's folders on a users local machine.
+This command returns another command that can be used to mount a client's folders on a user's local machine.
 It also shows what command should be used to unmount client's folder after it is no longer needed.

-## list Subcommand Synopsis
+## list Subcommand

+### Synopsis

-Displays a list of Nauta related folders mounted on a user's machine.
-If run using admin credentials, it displays mounts of all users.
+Use the `list` subcommand to display a list of Nauta related folders mounted on a user's machine.
+If run using administrator credentials, it displays the mounts of all users.

 ### Syntax